-Environmental engineers use the principles of engineering, soil science, biology, and chemistry to create solutions to environmental problems.
-They may also focus on global issues such as unsafe drinking water, climate change, and environmental sustainability.
+Environmental Engineers use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems.
+They work to improve recycling, waste disposal, public health, and water and air pollution control.
+They also address global issues, such as unsafe drinking water, climate change, and environmental sustainability.

 Webforms